lhtrung307/Java_Advance/test.md

 * Pandas built on top of Numpy and Cython, making it very fast when used correctly which means that it can be very fast when it's used correctly and those optimizations that you can put into it can make the difference between your code running in minutes or your code running in milliseconds.
 ## Benchmarking - how slow is my code?
-how do I know whether my code is slow and how do I know whether I'm making it faster.
+How do I know whether my code is slow and how do I know whether I'm making it faster.
 We're going to talk a little bit about how you would do benchmarking so to start we're going to be looking at a bunch of examples that are based on a data set that I pulled down also of Expedia developer website and it contains all of the hotels in New York states that are sold by Expedia.
-There's about 1600 of them turns out there's a lot of hotels in New York State and our data set is going to contain some information with one hotel per row an ID for each hotel a name and address a latitude and longitude and some information about the hotel such as the star rating and some high rates and low rates that are calculated by Expedia and the third we're just going to grab a function that we can benchmark from this is an example of a normalization function it's pretty straightforward what it's actually doing is not actually all of that relevant for our purposes other than it's taking some means and some standard deviations cutting off outliers and taking a log to normalize what we care about is how do we actually figure out how to time this and which parts of it are slower or faster than others so we're going to do that was something called magic commands so magic commands are available through
+There's about 1600 of them turns out there's a lot of hotels in New York State and our data set is going to contain some information with one hotel per row an ID for each hotel a name and address a latitude and longitude and some information about the hotel such as the star rating and some high rates and low rates that are calculated by Expedia and the third we're just going to grab a function that we can benchmark from.
+This is an example of a normalization function it's pretty straightforward what it's actually doing is not actually all of that relevant for our purposes other than it's taking some means and some standard deviations cutting off outliers and taking a log to normalize what we care about is how do we actually figure out how to time this and which parts of it are slower or faster than others so we're going to do.
-Jupiter notebooks to provide additional functionality on top of Python code that may running that code or doing other things with that code extra awesome and useful magic commands you'll see start with a percentage sign the single percent sign is just code that's executed on one line or double percentage that's executed on an entire cell and the first function that we're going to talk about is the timeit command so a timeit command just reruns a function over and over and over again and it shows the average and the standard deviation of the runtime that it obtained as a result what's the time that it calculates can serve as a benchmark for a bunch of further optimizations so let's look at an example so here we've done a timeit of our normalized function I've said my normalized function the data frame that
+That was something called magic commands.
+Magic commands are available through Jupiter notebooks to provide additional functionality on top of Python code that may running that code or doing other things with that code extra awesome and useful magic commands you'll see start with a percentage sign, the single percent sign is just code that's executed on one line or double percentage that's executed on an entire cell and the first function that we're going to talk about is the timeit command so a timeit command just reruns a function over and over and over again and it shows the average and the standard deviation of the runtime that it obtained as a result what's the time that it calculates can serve as a benchmark for a bunch of further optimizations.
-I created my set of hotels and I filled it to use the series higher rate in order to actually apply this function and I've assigned the results to a new series within the data frame have run the payment and it's letting me know that it the function on average took 2.8
-84 milliseconds and it ran it seven to seven runs of 100 loops each so now that ########################## provides a baseline from which I can go to figure out how to make this function run faster or slower and figure out whether I'm actually succeeding at what
+Let's look at an example so here we've done a timeit of our normalized function I've said my normalized function the data frame that I created my set of hotels and I filled it to use the series higher rate in order to actually apply this function and I've assigned the results to a new series within the data frame have run the payment and it's letting me know that it the function on average took 2.84 milliseconds and it ran it seven to seven runs of 100 loops each so now that provides a baseline from which I can go to figure out how to make this function run faster or slower and figure out whether I'm actually succeeding at what I'm doing.

-I'm doing so the next thing I'm going to do is I'm going to feed it through an extension called line profiler which gets abbreviated as % LP run as a magic function an align profiler will run
+So the next thing I'm going to do is I'm going to feed it through an extension called line profiler which gets abbreviated as % LP run as a magic function an align profiler will run